open-telemetry/opentelemetry-specification/specification/common/common.md

   words by underscores (i.e. use snake_case).
 For example `http.status_code`
   denotes the status code in the http namespace.

-- Attribute names should not coincide with namespaces.
+- Attribute names SHOULD NOT coincide with namespaces.
 For example if `service.instance.id` is an attribute name then it is no longer valid to have an attribute named `service.instance` because `service.instance` is already a namespace.
 Because of this rule be careful when choosing attribute names: